faranalytics/socketnaut/examples/socketnaut_express/README.md

 # *Use Socketnaut to scale the main thread of an Express server.* <sup><sup>(example)</sup></sup>

 In this example you will use Socketnaut to scale the main thread of an Express server.
-The `ServiceProxy` is configured to start up 42 `http_server.js` Workers and scale up to 100 Workers as demand requires.
+The `ServiceProxy` is configured to start up 42 `http_server.js` Workers and scale up to 100 Workers on demand.

 The endpoint i.e., `/`, runs a for loop that blocks for 100ms on each request.